marksverdhei/Advent-of-AI-papers/README.md

 19. Grokking: Generalization Beyond Overfitting On Small Algorithmic Datasets [Arxiv](https://arxiv.org/abs/2201.02177)

 20. Deep Double Descent: Where Bigger Models And More Data Hurt [Arxiv](https://arxiv.org/pdf/1912.02292)

+21. Safety Alignment Should Be Made More Than Just a Few Tokens Deep [Arxiv](https://arxiv.org/pdf/2406.05946)